SharpSync/docs/datasources/netsuite/markdown/common-scenarios.md

 ## Setup a 'where used' link

 In NetSuite it is often useful to know which assemblies or BOM revisions are using a specific component.
+We'll make use of the rowData object + secondarySourceComponentId (The id of the item in NetSuite) to generate the link.

 Create a new import rule

 ### New Rule

 Rule: `Text manipulation` (Import Rule)

-Value:
+Value: `Javascript`
 ```Javascript
 return 'https://[companyId].app.netsuite.com/core/pages/itemchildrecords.nl?id=' + rowData.secondarySourceComponentId + '&t=InvtItem%05ProjectCostCategory&rectype=-10';
 ```